-The above list includes the names of all donors to the Glassell Annual Fund from July 1, 2017, through press time.
+^{} The above list includes the names of all donors through press time.

 The Glassell Junior School offers yearround programming including fall and spring semesters as well as weekly summer camps.

 The Junior School campus includes a dedicated gallery space to showcase student work.